Channel Simulation and Coded Source Compression: Introduction

 \emph{Notations.} In this paper, we will use capital letters $X,Y,Z,U$ etc.~to denote classical random variables, and lower cases $x,y,z,u$ to denote their realisations.
 We use $\cX,\cY,\cZ,\cU$ to denote the sample spaces.
 We denote $x^n=x_1x_2\cdots x_n$.

 A quantum state is a positive semi-definite matrix with trace equal to one.
-We will use $\rho$ or $\sigma$ to denote a quantum states in this paper.
+We will use $\rho$ or $\sigma$ to denote quantum states in this paper.
+Furthermore, we will reserve the notation $\tau$ to denote the completely mixed state.
 In case we need to specify which party the quantum state belongs to, we will use a subscript description $\rho_A$, meaning that the quantum system is held by A(lice).
 Letting $\{\proj{x}\}_{x\in\cX}$ be a set of orthonormal basis vectors, a classical-quantum state $\rho_{XB}$ is written as

 so that $n$ copies of it is